caffeine-suite/caffeine-script/README.md

 ### Built on JavaScript

-CaffeineScript, or CafScript for short, is inspired by CoffeeScript.
-CaffeineScript starts where CoffeeScript left off.
-If CoffeeScript's motto is "it's just JavaScript," Caffeine's is 'built on JavaScript.'
+CaffeineScript, or Caf for short, is inspired by CoffeeScript.
+If CoffeeScript is "just JavaScript," CaffeineScript is 'built on JavaScript.'
 JavaScript is a powerful, yet low-level assembly language.
 No-one should hand-code assembly-language.
 CaffeineScript strives to get the most out of the *ideals* of JavaScript while moving beyond its limitations.

 With respect to JavaScript, CaffeineScript's priorities are: